adumrewal/llm-api-gateway/README.md

   - ✅ Phase 0: Basic structure with 2-3 providers.
   - ✅ Phase 1: Correct fallback mechanism.
-    - Currently fallback is at provider level.
+    - ✅ Currently fallback is at provider level.
 Need to add fallback at model level.
   - [ ] Phase 2: Configs for fall back via UI.
 Logging.
+    - 🟨 UI portal where users can add delete models.
     - UI portal where users can manage their configs for fall back.
     - User can select one model and then define fall back models for it.
     - Need to add logging for each API call.
 Logging includes request, response, latencies, tokens used, etc.